priv-kweihmann/meta-sca/docs/conf/module/cspell.md

 # Configuration for cspell

-This module is someway different in configuration than the other.
+This module is someway different in configuration.
-First of all this module does not support suppression or fatal-errors, as the only error this module produces is to warn you about typos and unknown words.
+First of all this module does not support suppression or fatal-errors, as the only thing, this module produces is to warn you about typos and unknown words.
 The check itself is done for each configured language - meaning a defined set of dictionaries is used for checking.